 I encourage my students to attend Sama’s workshops and at least five of them have.
 They all give glowing reports.”
 Anna F

 “Sama nuances yoga in a way that no one else I have encountered at the many workshops I have attended can.
 She combines this sensitivity with strength, discipline and constant enquiry, all of which she encourages us to develop in our own practice.
 This is why Sama is currently the only teacher I would consider as my mentor and with whom I would do further (ie post graduate) training.”
 Anna F

-Read Sama’s feedback and thanks.
-She is thrilled with her new hand crafted meditation stool designed and created by Wendy’s Dad, Tony Moran. ” Special thanks to Tony for the gift of a meditation stool that I have found very useful” https://www.facebook.com/Sama-Fabian-194202577292739/
+Sama was thrilled with her new hand crafted meditation stool designed and created by Wendy’s Dad, Tony Moran. ” Special thanks to Tony for the gift of a meditation stool that I have found very useful”

 “The day went so quick I really enjoyed every moment, after over ten years of yoga I felt I was a total novice.
 Sama made me more aware of how I was feeling in each posture and how my body should feel.
 It was about taking the time for yourself to be aware of how you feel now at this moment, rather than just going through the motions.
 Thank you again for a wonderful day please let me know when this will be happening again “ Kathy S

 Lorraine C “I thought Sama brought such a lot of wisdom and knowledge to the workshop and I realised that I am still at such an early stage in my understanding of yoga!
 I haven’t been to a yoga workshop previously, so I do not have anything to compare this one to, but I learnt new moves and enjoyed her candidness about the body, being kind to yourself, learning about your body, what’s right for you as an individual and that the learning never stops – all really good things for me to take away when I’m really at the very beginning of my yoga journey.